 1. Easter at Kew Gardens

-During the Easter break why not visit the beautiful Kew Garden in Richmond, London, savouring a delightful day in one of the most beautiful locations in the country.
+During the Easter break why not visit the beautiful Kew Gardens in Richmond, London, savouring a delightful day in one of the most beautiful locations in the country.
 Wander through the gardens, taking in all the fresh blooms and join in the fun Easter activities; perfect for getting you in the springtime mood.
 The Cherry Walk is particularly stunning now.
 While the great greenhouses will transport you to the tropics and the Japanese garden will whisk you away to a calmer world.
 Little monkeys will love the treetop walkway whilst the badger set is a great place for burrowers to explore.
-After a busy day out in the open, relax in a perfectly located Travelodge near Kew Bridge.
-You’ll find it’s got just what you need: spacious family rooms and luxurious dreamer beds.
+After a busy day out in the open, relax in a perfectly located Travelodge near Kew Bridge or Richmond.

 2. Family Days at Groombridge Place

 All the family will have plenty of fun during a trip to Groombridge Place near Tunbridge Wells.
 Jane Austen lovers will delight in wandering the grounds where Pride and Prejudice was filmed, while fairy lovers will want to explore the Enchanted Forest.
-The daredevils among you will enjoy flying high on the Big Forest Swings and nature lovers will be astounded by the world famous Zedonk (half zebra, half donkey).
-And that’s before you sit down to watch eagles and falcons up close, during one of the shows at the Raptor Centre.
-Groombridge is open every day form 10am to 4.30pm, so get ready to jam-pack your day with excitement.
-Staying nearby in a Tunbridge Wells Travelodge is the perfect way to end a memorable day.
+Kids and adults alike will enjoy flying high on the giant tree swings and nature lovers will be astounded by the world famous Zedonk (half zebra, half donkey).
+And that’s before you sit down to watch eagles and falcons up close, during one of the shows at The Raptor Centre.
+From 02nd March – 30th September, Groombridge is open every day from 10am to 5.30pm, so get ready to jam-pack your day with excitement.
+Stay nearby in Tunbridge Wells for a great end to a memorable day.

 3. Holiday Fun at Leeds Castle